Ungerer221/Crypto_Website_Term1_Year2/README.md

 # About The Project
 ## Project Description
-Crypto is a website that displays crpto information using the greko crpto api. the site allows the user to compare information between differnet currencies.
+Cryptic is a website that displays crpto information using the greko crpto api. the site allows the user to compare information between differnet currencies.
 The user can also calculate the total values of thier total crypto currencies.

  ### Built With
  - ```JavaScript```